 WATER BASED OR OIL BASED ?

+PAINT FOR WOOD.
 OIL BASED VS WATER BASED

 Things to know when using gloss.

-Gloss finish can highlight imperfections in wood, so the surface you are trying to paint needs to be prepared thoroughly.
+Gloss finish can highlight imperfections in wood, so the surface you are trying to paint with it, needs to be prepared thoroughly.
 You need to use primer and undercoat, or gloss will simply soak into bare wood.
 Drying times are a little longer comparing to eggshell especially when using oil based paint.

 Satinwood is 50% sheen and is the most popular choice of paint finish for majority of interior woodwork.
 It is self-undercoating, so it means less different cans to buy, although we would still advise to use primer when painting the bare wood.
-It’s durable, so you can paint all interior wood, including doors, frames, skirting boards, window sills and even interior of wooden windows.
+It’s durable, so you can paint all interior wood.
+This includes doors, frames, skirting boards, window sills and even interior of wooden windows.
 Make sure to apply enough coats in order to achieve a good finish that would last.
 Water based satinwood intends to leave more visible brush lines compared to oil based satinwood, so needs extra effort when painting.

 20% sheen finish.
 Very popular choice between designers and architects as it is visually pleasant as well as great to touch.
 It gives smooth, almost matt finish and helps to minimize imperfections.
 When drying and while it is fresh, it might look like satinwood, but shininess goes away after about 2 or 3 weeks.
-It can be used in all styles of properties, but in high traffic areas might not last as well as gloss or satinwood.
+It can be used in all styles of properties.
+Although in high traffic areas might not last as well as gloss or satinwood.
 It gets dirty quicker, than other finishes, but can be cleaned easy enough.
 Eggshell is also self-undercoating, but again, we would advise to use the primer when applying to new wood.
 Some brands produce exterior eggshell as well as interior as long as it’s used with correct undercoat.
 Exterior eggshell durability won’t be equal to gloss though, there for we would advise to use more for interior projects.
 Water based eggshell will leave more visible brush marks comparing to oil based, although some brands can produce equally as good water based eggshell.
 Yet again, it boils down to personal choice when choosing between oil based or water based finish, but the higher the price the higher the paint quality will be.